 Golf is of course a major attraction: the three Killarney golf courses - Killeen, Mahony’s Point and Lackabane – adjoin the grounds, and the two nine hole courses, Dunloe and Ross, are nearby.

 The hotel’s continental connections show clearly in the style throughout but especially, perhaps, when it comes to food - breakfast, for example, which is served in the Panorama Restaurant, is an impressive hot and cold buffet.

-Head chef Willie Steinbeck has responsibility for food in all areas of the hotel, including the smart new Brasserie Bar (with new terrace for outdoor dining) which is open all day from mid morning through to late evening, and the large and aptly-named Panorama Restaurant where breakfast and dinner are served.
+Head chef Alex Nahke has responsibility for food in all areas of the hotel, including the smart modern Brasserie Bar (with terrace for outdoor dining) which is open all day from mid morning through to late evening, and the large and aptly-named Panorama Restaurant where breakfast and dinner are served.
 The Spa Café offers healthy, seasonal menus and is a popular meeting place for lunch and light meals in the afternoon.

 Housekeeping is exemplary and, perhaps unexpectedly, this is a very family-friendly hotel.